pohl-michel/2D-MR-image-prediction/README.md

 Please consider citing these articles if you use this code in your research.

 The repository is split into two different folders:
  - "Time series_forecasting" contains scripts and functions that perform time series forecasting.
-It is essentially self-contained / independent, and is an extension of the repository https://github.com/pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression associated with [our former research article](https://arxiv.org/abs/2106.01100).
-Readers specifically interested in time-series forecasting should refer to the readme file within that folder.
+It is essentially self-contained / independent, and is an extension of the repository https://github.com/pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression associated with [our former research article](https://arxiv.org/abs/2106.01100). cf the readme file within that folder for more details.
  - "Image_prediction" contains scripts and function that perform video forecasting.
 Those call functions from the former folder, that are used to predict $w_i(t)$, which is the (low-dimensional) compressed representation of motion within these videos.

 The "Image_prediction" folder contains the following scripts: